ssorj/quiver/README.md

 ## Overview

-Quiver implementations are native clients (and sometimes also servers) in various languages and APIs that send and receive messages and dump raw information about the transfers to standard output.
+Quiver implementations are native clients (and sometimes also servers) in various languages and APIs that send or receive messages and dump raw information about the transfers to standard output.
 They are deliberately simple.

-The main Quiver tool, `quiver`, runs an implementation and captures its output.
+`quiver-arrow` runs an implementation in send or receive mode and captures its output.
 It has options for defining the execution parameters, selecting the implementation, and reporting statistics.

-`quiver-launch` makes it easy to launch many `quiver` instances.
-In the future, it will collate the results from the individual `quiver` runs and produce a consolidated report.
+`quiver-launch` makes it easy to launch many `quiver-arrow` instances.
+In the future, it will collate the results from the individual `quiver-arrow` runs and produce a consolidated report.

 ## Installation